vegaprotocol/specs/protocol/0028-governance.md

 # Guide-level explanation

 Governance actions can be the end result of a passed proposal.
 The allowable types of change to be proposed are known as "governance actions".
-In future, enactment of governance actions may also be possible by other means (for example, automatically by the protocol in response to certain conditions), which should be kept in mind during implementation.
+In the future, enactment of governance actions may also be possible by other means (for example, automatically by the protocol in response to certain conditions), which should be kept in mind during implementation.

-The type of governance action are:
+The types of governance action are:

-1. Create market
+1. Create a new market
-1. Change market parameters
+1. Change an existing market's parameters
 1. Change network parameters
-1. Add external asset to Vega (covered in a [separate spec - see 0027](./0027-asset-proposal.md))
+1. Add an external asset to Vega (covered in a [separate spec - see 0027](./0027-asset-proposal.md))
 1. Authorise a transfer to or from the [Network Treasury](TODO: LINK)

 ## Lifecycle of a proposal